Answers to Common Questions About Toxic Chemicals in Cosmetics and Personal Care Products

 - Lead acetate and coal-tar colors: read more in our FastFacts about hair dyes, above.

-- Teflon/PTFE: found in some nail polishes and treatments and various other cosmetics.
-Teflon is extremely persistent in the environment, and PFOA, a chemical used to produce Teflon, is a likely human carcinogen.
-Learn more about “Teflon chemicals” (perfluorinated compounds) here.
+- PFAS: found in some nail polishes and treatments and various other cosmetics.
+PFAS are extremely persistent in the environment.
+Learn more about PFAS (perfluorinated compounds) here.

 - Mercury: potent neurotoxin found in some pain/wound treatments and eye drops.
 You can locate specific products to avoid in the Skin Deep database.